ajbradberry96/ajbradberry96.github.io/index.md

 Hello!<br />

-My name is Andrew Bradberry, and I am a Senior Cyber Engineering student at Louisiana Tech University with minors in Computer Science and Mathematics, due for graduation this upcoming May.<br />
+My name is Andrew Bradberry, and I am a recent Cyber Engineering graduate from Louisiana Tech University with minors in Computer Science and Mathematics.<br />

 Currently, I am seeking a full-time Software Engineering position.
 I'm a sucker for any project with interesting people doing interesting things, so I'd be happy work anywhere as long as I can find an environment like that!
 I have extensive experience working with Python and Java, as well as exposure to C#, C++, C, Lua, SQL, and etc.<br />